The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_distributions.md

 Use these to compare the focal scheme's response against an amalgam of all other schemes' responses.

+NB, point-estimates (prediction intervals with the same low and high values) are removed from when constructing these distributions.

 #### Structure

 Mitigators are listed in separate plots (facets), with either the 80% prediction interval or the percent of activity mitigated, on the x-axes and the y-axis showing the density of the mixture distribution.